Walmington on Sea needs you to do your duty

 GMT the BBC published this article entitled "A scandal waiting

-" in which Sir Howard Davies, then chairman of UK
+to happen?" in which Sir Howard Davies, then chairman of UK

 regulator the Financial Services Authority, was quoted warning